7 of the best gardens in the world

 Gardens are one of the best creations on earth.
 In all the pollution that exists in the world, a little stroll in the garden will give you hope for a better world in the future and gives you hope that yes, our earth really does stand a chance of surviving and striving if enough trees are grown.
-Gardens centre you and serve as an escape from the day to day routine we live through.
+Gardens centre you and serve as an escape from the day to day routine we live through and we’re going to explore some of the best gardens in the world.

 Here are a few of the best gardens around the world that will give you the wow factor.
 They are massive goals when doing your garden clearance.
 Let’s start the list!